boyska/larigira/doc/source/debug.rst

 changed the data on disk.
 Please note that the event system will automatically reload the DB from disk when appropriate.
 However, the WebUI will not, so you might have a misleading ``/db/list`` page; send an ``ALRM`` in this case.

+The same effect can be triggered performing an HTTP ``GET /rpc/refresh``.